kecorradine/ops-docs/build_environment.md

 * Credentials

 Add SSH key, username jenkins.
 If using the official IHTSDO ansible inventory, the ssh key is in ~/.ssh

+* GitHub Web Hook

+Configure to use automatic hook updates.
+See password doc for user information.
+OAuth is prefered to password auth.